aliceC119/musicstar-club/README.md

 + Site owner goals
   - Site owners can create post directly on the site.
   - Site owners can also leave comments or click Like button on posts.
-  - Site owners can choose the approve the submitted comments.
+  - Site owners can approve the submitted comments by themselves on the site.
   - Site owners can share a post by clicking the social share buttons on the posts.

 + Site admin goals